ESAPI/esapi-java-legacy/.github/ISSUE_TEMPLATE/enhancement-request.md

 ---

 [**NOTE:** Please do NOT just ask general questions here as they will _not_ be answered.
 Instead, please use the GitHub Discussions and create a new topic under 'Questions and Answers".
+Also, we are aware the problems with ESAPI and Jakarta EE, so please do NOT create a new issue for that.
+To follow the status, please see GitHub Discussion https://github.com/ESAPI/esapi-java-legacy/discussions/768.
 Please delete any irrelevant portion of this template before submitting your GitHub issue.
 Thanks.]

 **Is your feature request related to a problem?
 Please describe.**